Bank Runs With and Without Bank Failure: Determinants of Bank Runs

 \subsection{Determinants of Runs}

 \Cref{tab:pred_run} presents the results from predicting bank runs as a function of bank fundamentals, macro conditions, and local economic conditions.
 Column 1 uses only bank fundamentals.
 It shows that banks with low solvency (proxied by surplus-to-equity) and a high reliance on noncore funding are more likely to experience a run.
 The interaction between the solvency and noncore funding measures is also predictive of runs.
 Further, banks with a low share of liquid assets are more likely to be subject to a run.
-Higher deposits to assets, indicating higher leverage, is also positively related to runs.
-These patterns are consistent with the notion that runs are more likely in banks that are closer to insolvency and less liquid, consistent with theories of fundamental-based runs.
+A higher deposits-to-assets ratio, indicating higher leverage, is also positively related to runs.
+These patterns are consistent with the notion that runs are more likely in banks that are closer to insolvency and less liquid, consistent with theories of fundamental-based runs where the threshold for whether a run occurs is a function of bank leverage and illiquidity.

 Column 2 in \Cref{tab:pred_run} focuses on the information content of adverse public signals about the economy and the banking system that are not bank-specific.
 We find that runs are more likely following years with low stock returns.
-They are also more likely when business failures are high, although the relation is not statistically significant.
+They are also more likely when business failures are high.

 Column 3 focuses on the predictive content of local economic conditions.
 Runs are significantly more likely following a run on another bank in the same city.
 The likelihood of a run is also elevated when the state-level business failure rate is higher.
 These findings are consistent with information-based runs, whereby agents observing adverse news about the economy or banking system revise their probability that other local banks are troubled, increasing the likelihood of runs on other banks.
+It can also be explained by deteriorating local economic conditions weakening many local banks.